microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 ##### Provisioning Azure Resources

-Execute the following commands in your Codespace or local workstation terminal window. **Do not run these steps in Azure CloudShell**:
+Execute the following commands in your Codespace or local workstation terminal window. **Do not run these steps in Azure Cloud Shell**:

 ```bash
 cd infra